Palcoyo Rainbow Mountain Trek 1 Day – Alternative.

 Excludes

-• Personal Gear: Walking poles may be provided, but personal gear such as backpacks, hiking boots, and appropriate clothing for variable weather conditions is not included.
-You will need to bring your own.
+• Personal Gear: Bring your own personal gear, such as backpacks, hiking boots, and clothing suitable for variable weather conditions.

 • Travel insurance: Participants are generally responsible for their own travel insurance.
 It's important to have insurance for trekking at altitude and in case of any unexpected incidents.